 My approach strikes a balance between form and freedom, where improvisation and technique are seamlessly woven together as tools for discovery, expression, and transformation.
 I emphasize inclusivity, community engagement, and dialogue, ensuring that every student feels empowered to contribute their own voice.

-Whether working with children, college students, or community members, my goal is the same—to nurture embodied research, foster connection, and support each dancer’s journey toward personal and artistic growth.
+Whether working with children, college students, or community members, my goal remains the same: to nurture embodied research, foster connection, and support each dancer’s journey toward personal and artistic growth.

 Community Centers